arbipink/midi-project-with-ttp229-and-stm32-using-libopencm3/README.md

 ## What i will do in the future
 1. Add functionality to change octave
 2. Add functionality to control midi cc
+3. Change from polling driven to interrupt driven for the keys

 ## License